WebAssembly/component-model/design/mvp/Binary.md

   in type definitions from containing components.
 * Validation of `externdesc` requires the various `typeidx` type constructors to match the preceding `sort`.
-* Validation of record field names, variant case names, flag names, and enum case names requires that the name be unique for the record, variant, flags, or enum type definition.
+* Validation of function parameter and result names, record field names, variant case names, flag names, and enum case names requires that the name be unique for the func, record, variant, flags, or enum type definition.
 * Validation of the optional `refines` clause of a variant case requires that the case index is less than the current case's index (and therefore cases are acyclic).